fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 There are different interpretations.
 There is clearly evidence that for some people the Day of Judgement will be a very difficult and long.

+### People ask prophet Muhammad ﷺ   to speak to God

 During that time people will be so exasperated, so that some will be ready to go to Jahannam.

+The Judgement will not start for a long time, maybe thousands of years.

+People will worry about their deeds all the time. and they will come to prophets asking them to intercede in front of Allah to start the Jidgement because they can no longer wait.
+They will come to Adam, but Adam will say "Nafsi, nafsi", meaning that he is worried about himself because he disobeyed Allah and ate from the Tree 🌳 and Allah is so angry at this point as He has never been before.

+Then people will come to Nuh, Ibrahim, Musa and Jesus, and they all say Nafsi, nafsi.

+And finally they will come to the prophet Muhammad ﷺ    begging him to ask Allah to start the Judgement. and the prophet Muhammad ﷺ    will say "This is a job for me".

+### Intercessions

 hadith:
 > Whoever wants to see the day in vivid detail as if you are looking at it, let him read Shamsu Qubirat and Fatarat.

-The sun is rolled up, stars are diminished, muntaines are moving in motion, when all realtionships are broken and suspended, when all animals will be gathered together, when oceans will become flames, when souls are paired up, when a child that was killed will be asked why was she killed and buried alive, when your scrolls that remained hidden are made public. when the sky is peeled away, when the fire is set ablaze, Jamah is brought close.
+The sun is rolled up, stars are diminished, mountaines are moving in motion, when all realtionships are broken and suspended, when all animals will be gathered together, when oceans will become flames, when souls are paired up, when a child that was killed will be asked why was she killed and buried alive, when your scrolls that remained hidden are made public. when the sky is peeled away, when the fire is set ablaze, Jamah is brought close.
 On that Day every soul will have in front of him what that souls prepared for the Day of Judgement.

 People will run around and they will not care about their brothers, wives or relatives.
 People will be silent, they will not be allowed to speak.
 Only walking feat or mumbling will be heard.
 Only prophets will be allowed to speak that Day.